University Registrar

 What if my petition contains sensitive information?

-You can ask the confidential employee to provide a letter of support for your petition.
-The letter of support can be used as documentation for your petition process.
+You can ask a confidential employee to provide a letter of support.
+This letter can be used as verifiable documentation for your petition process.

 How long will it take for my academic petition to be reviewed?